xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 indicate the generated model element constructor calls will be made in a way that
 assures:
 6.2.1 The source element ID(s) shall be used and no new IDs shall be created
-6.2.2 The element is created in the target model root
+6.2.2 The element is created in the target model root.
+6.2.3 The when model root(s) are included in the selection being moved, the paste action shall perform the move in a way that facilites the ability of the team interface to handle the action as a move as opposed to a cut/paste (whic would lose RCS history).
+This is where requirement 4.2 is handled.
+6.2.4 Where deletion of elements is required (paste is performed to a different model root) the deletion of the source elements will occur.
+The deletion shall occur after the paste to faciliate 6.2.3.

 6.3 Reuse the current tree view that shows Model Elements affected by the paste